 Your contribution connects Path to Purpose with your products and services in a way that is authentic and powerful.
 Discover what you bring to the table, and what space you should leave for others to contribute.

 When your story starts with your product, everything is about what you can do for others.
 It’s like a full-service restaurant.
 Just show up, enjoy the meal and pay the bill.

-But when your Narrative starts with your purpose, things need to be more reciprocal and multi-dimensional.
+But when your narrative starts with your purpose, things need to be more reciprocal and multi-dimensional.
 Everyone has something to contribute.

-Here’s the Contribution:
+Here’s each group's Contribution:

-In effect, Starbucks is saying “We’ll provide the coffee, comfortable couches and wi-fi.
-You provide the conversation, connection and community.”
+In effect, Starbucks is saying “We’ll provide the coffee, comfortable couches, and wi-fi.
+You provide the conversation, connection, and community.”

-For example, they could have closed an hour earlier on the first Monday of the month, partnered with organizations expert in holding conversations about race and served free coffee to anyone who joined the conversation.
+For example, they could have closed an hour earlier on the first Monday of the month, partnered with organizations expert in facilitating conversations about race and served free coffee to anyone who joined the conversation.

 Use the following worksheet to capture each stakeholder’s contribution.

-It’s fine for each stakeholder to have multiple Contributions.
+It’s fine for each stakeholder to have multiple contributions.
 Just be sure they’re as specific as possible.